rheiland/studio_template/README.md

 python get_studio.py
 ```

 This should create a `studio` directory.
-Run the following:
+Run the following (only necessary if you are using your computer's default Python and not the Anaconda distribution):
 ```
 cd studio
 pip install -r requirements.txt